-The investment policy of the Sub-Fund is to seek to outperform the MSCI Emerging Markets Net Total Return Index (the "Index") by 1.0% - 1.75%, gross of the fees of the Manager, the Investment Manager and the Distributor, but net of all other fees and expenses of the Sub-Fund, on average per annum over the medium to long term (or any other index determined by the Directors from time to time which substantially measures the same market as the Index).
+The investment policy of the Sub-Fund is to seek to outperform the JP Morgan GBI Global 1-3 Year Total Return Index (Hedged) (the "Index") by 0.5% - 1.0%, gross of the fees of the Manager, the Investment Manager and the Distributor, but net of all other fees and expenses of the Sub-Fund, on average per annum over the medium to long term (or any other index determined by the Directors from time to time which substantially measures the same market as the Index).
 While the Sub-Fund may invest in constituents of the Index, the Sub-Fund will be actively managed and the Investment Manager (or its delegates) may use its discretion to invest in, for example, securities, issuers, companies or sectors not included in the Index.
 The Investment Manager (or its delegates) may invest in Index constituents using different weights than those used by the Index.
-As of the date of this Supplement, the Index is a free float-adjusted market capitalisation index that is designed to capture large and mid cap equity market performance across emerging markets countries and further information on the Index can be found at www.msci.com.
+As of the date of this Supplement, the Index captures fixed-rate, local currency treasury bonds, with minimum term to maturity greater than or equal to one year and less than three years, issued by developed markets and further information on the Index can be found at www.jpmorgan.com.
 Investors should note that the Sub-Fund does not intend to track the Index and there is no guarantee that the Sub-Fund will outperform the Index.
-The Index is not used by the Sub-Fund as a reference benchmark to assist in the promotion of environmental and social characteristics and is solely used to measure the financial and non-financial performance of the Sub-Fund.

-While the Sub-Fund does not target a specific level of tracking error relative to the Index, it is anticipated that this will be within the region of 1.5% - 4.0%, on an ex-post basis over the medium to long term under normal market conditions.
+While the Sub-Fund does not target a specific level of tracking error relative to the Index, it is anticipated that this will be within the region of 1.0% - 3.0%, on an ex-post basis over the medium to long term under normal market conditions.
 Shareholders should note that disclosing this expected range is intended to provide an indication of the expected level of deviation from the Index that the Sub-Fund may experience when seeking to implement the investment policy but also that there is no guarantee that the Sub-Fund will stay within this range in practice.